netlify/next-on-netlify/README.md

 Now you're all set.

 From now on, whenever you want to preview your application locally, just run:
-1. `next build` to build your NextJS app
-1. then `next-on-netlify` to prepare it for compatibility with Netlify
+1. `npm run build`: This will run `next build` to build your NextJS app and `next-on-netlify` to prepare your NextJS app for compatibility with Netlify
-1. and then `netlify dev` to preview your app as if it was hosted on Netlify
+1. `netlify dev`: This will emulate Netlify on your computer and let you preview your app on `http://localhost:8888`.

 #### Add Custom Redirects